The two-loop Higgs impact factor: Conclusions

 \section{Conclusions}

 In the HEFT, we have considered the Regge limit of the two-loop amplitudes for Higgs boson production in association with a jet, expanded to NNLL accuracy.
-We have shown that thanks to the simple colour structure of the amplitudes, the contribution of the Regge cut can be set to zero at that accuracy.
-Accordingly, in sec.~\ref{sec:IF2} we have determined for the first time the Higgs impact factor at two-loop accuracy in the HEFT, and based on that in eq.~(\ref{eq:Hgggnnll3}) we have predicted the Regge limit of the three-loop amplitudes for Higgs boson production in association with a jet, through the single-logarithmic term.
+We have shown that the contribution of the Regge cut can be set to zero at that accuracy, thanks to the simple colour structure of the amplitudes.
+Accordingly, in sec.~\ref{sec:IF2} we have determined for the first time the Higgs impact factor at two-loop accuracy in the HEFT, and based on that in eq.~(\ref{eq:Hgggnnll3}) we have predicted the Regge limit of the three-loop amplitudes for Higgs boson production in association with a jet, through the single-logarithmic term\footnote{After this work was released on \texttt{arxiv}, the three-loop amplitudes for Higgs+3 partons in the HEFT have been computed in ref.~\cite{Chen:2025utl}, but their Regge limit has not been carried out yet.}.

 In planar ${\cal N} = 4$ SYM, the three-point form factor of the chiral stress-tensor multiplet is known through eight loops~\cite{Dixon:2020bbt,Dixon:2022rse}.
 By the principle of maximal transcendentality, it should be related to the highest weight part of the HEFT amplitude for Higgs boson production in association with a jet.
 We postpone exploring this relation to future work.